sophiecchen/personal-website/work/class-project-descriptions/thread-library.md

 # Thread Library

 This thread library is a kernel library on Unix written in C++.
 This library uses timer interrupts, atomicity, and a FIFO scheduling order.
-It can be initialized with multiple CPUs supports the following functionality:
+It can be initialized with multiple CPUs.

-CPU:
-*

-Thread:
-*
+My partner and I were responsible for implementing the following functionality for the following objects:
-*
+* CPU:
+* Thread: constructor, destructor, `void join()` and `void yield()` where `join` waits for the thread to finish and `yield` yields the CPU to the next thread on the ready queue.

-Mutex:
+* Mutex:

-Condition Variable
-*
+* Condition Variable:

 *This project was completed for my operating systems class and is stored in a private GitHub.
 If you would like to see the code for this project, please contact me.*